runrig-coop/hedgerows/notes/outline-of-narrative.md

 and show how the commons must be reconceived as encompassing all forms of resource allocation if its restoration is to be achieved in our lifetimes.

+- The Limits of a Liberal Theory of the Commons
+  - Maya Cohen's article, data stewardship & the right to exclude
+  - Yochai Benkler's _Wealth of Markets_
+  - The Commons (CPR) v.
+Open-access Regimes v.
+Public Goods
+  - Elinor Ostrom v.
+Garrett Hardin
 - Late 19th & 20th c. re-examination of the commons
   - Henry George's _Progress & Poverty_
   - Marxian interpretations